Table of Contents

 The Chronic Cellars Pink Pedals 2018 is the last of our Halloween wines 2020 series. we feature a red blend, a Chardonnay, and now a Rosé.
 The Pink Pedals is sourced from contracted vineyards in the Paso Robles AVA and is a blend of 88% Grenache and 12% Syrah.

 The Chronic Cellars Pink Pedals 2018 label features a female skeleton bike rider on a pink bike with a skeleton dog in the front basket.
-Not spooky, scary it is actually pretty happy for a label featuring human bones.
+Not spooky, or scary it is actually pretty happy for a label featuring human bones.
 But, overall the label will fit in very well with the whole Halloween aesthetic.

 Chronic Cellars was started in 2008 by Jake and Josh Beckett who were part of the family behind Peachy Canyon wines.
 The brand became so popular they could not keep up with demand.
 As often happens with wine brands that go viral the founders have a hard time expanding the company.